 An essential part of any Green Infrastructure strategy is the spatial framework.
 It provides a way of simplifying what can often be sets of very complex systems.
 It also provides an understandable structure on which priorities and actions can be based.
 The framework spans the short (2015 - 2018) to long-term (2019 - 2022) time horizons and it builds on existing elements of the GI in Dún Laoghaire-Rathdown.
 It distinguishes between the Green Network that is already in place in Dún Laoghaire-Rathdown, and that which is emerging or to be developed over the coming years.

-in Dún Laoghaire-Rathdown are:
+The key features of a spatial framework for Green Infrastructure in Dún Laoghaire-Rathdown are:

 - Dún Laoghaire-Rathdown

 - Ways and

 - and the urban area